Clothing

 Odour control

 Many people with bladder and/or bowel leakage report that they are very concerned about odour.
-Fears about odour can affect people’s relationships and activities.2 In one study among women with light urinary incontinence an absorbent pad’s ability to contain odour was considered the second most important factor in choosing pads, after ability to contain urine.1
+Fears about odour can affect people’s relationships and activities.2 Some people with incontinence place a high value on products that mask, control, reduce, or eliminate odour.1213 In one study among women with light urinary incontinence an absorbent pad’s ability to contain odour was considered the second most important factor in choosing pads, after ability to contain urine.1 Care providers and others can also be affected by odours.14

 Odour control and bladder leakage